blueslow/ansible_tutorial/README.md

  Also be observant on the lineinfile statement may result in multiple chnages when the playbook is executed again, thus erronous changes will be performed and conditional task may be executed again.

 # Part 13 - Adding users and bootstrapping
+This part one is realy good!
 Added simone user, bootstrap script, and separated bootstrap task from site.yml into bootstrap.yml.
 Also added ssh key for user simone to all machines in inventory.

-ansible.cfg was update as well
+The file ansible.cfg was updated as well.
 Running bootstrap requiers password, e.g.

     ansible-playbook --ask-become-pass bootstrap.yml

-Then run
+Then run, e.g. with no password.
+The ssh ansible keey must be keept safe.

     ansible-playbook site.yml

 # Part 14 - Roles
+Mayor refactoring, The site.yml is splitted into different roles.
+THis is done by creating a subdirectory named rools in that subdirectory a directory for each role is created and  under each role  a task directory is created.
+In each task disrectory a main.yml file is created that contains the tasks for that role.
+Which are copyied from the original site.yml corresponding section.
+This is repeated for each role.
+Then the site.yml is changed  to contain a definition for each role, e.g.

+    - hosts: workstations
+      become: true
+      roles:
+        - workstations

+Note that special care must be taken regarding  the spacin in the main.yml files.
+The tasks are left justified, e.g. theh - name starts in the left most column following lines are changed accordingly.

+Roles that have files that are copied, need to have a files directory at the same level as the task directory.
+The files directory contains the file(s) to be copied.
+THus the original src does not have to be changed.

 # Part 15 - Host variables and handlers

 # Part 16 - Series finale - templates